TheBlueMatt/flowspec-xdp/README.md

    * ignore IPv6 fragments as above, unless a flow6 rule specifies the "fragment" keyword, in which case parse all IPv6 fragments as above for all rules.

-Note that if all of the above options are set to their "drop" variant, the parsing can avoid all offset calculation, using static offsets for all fields.
+Note that if all of the above options are set to their "drop" or "ignore" variants, the parsing can avoid all offset calculation, using static offsets for all fields.

 Drop counts are tracked in XDP per-CPU arrays, and can be viewed with `dropcount.sh`.

+Note that rate limiting is currently tracked under a single per-rule spinlock, which may be a bottleneck for high speed NICs with many RX queues.
+Adapting this to per-RX-queue/CPU limits would be trivial but is left as a future project.